erskine1/liri-node-app/README.md

 ## liri-node-app
-This is a command line application that takes in parameters and returns data from the relevant API.
+This is a command line application that takes in search parameters for movies, songs, and concerts and returns data from the relevant API.
 Data is logged both in the console and in a log.txt file.
 Valid searches include the following:

 * Movies from OMDB
 * Songs from Spotify